-The data collected by UMONS through the submission platform is solely processed for the purposes of evaluating the applications of research projects against the evaluation criteria and selecting projects in view of a contractual agreement with the candidate.
+The data collected by UMONS through the submission platform is solely processed for the purposes of evaluating the applications of research projects against the evaluation criteria and selecting projects in view of a contractual agreement with the candidate (lawfulness of processing: the performance of a contract).
 Personal data collected includes the first name, surname, nationality, e-mail address, postal address and family situation, as well as the data provided in the CV.